plattyp/addon/README.md

 ## Test It

 This is a complete example.
-I still have some additional tests to right, but it currently passes the Addon spec.
+I still have some additional tests to write, but it currently passes the Addon spec.
 This has been tested against the [kensa gem](https://github.com/heroku/kensa).
 Travis executes the following commands after inserting the test data.

     kensa test
     kensa test sso 123